BramvdHoek/pi-hole/README.md

 # Version 2.0
 Bugfixes and changes made by BramvdHoek

+Planning to do more customization options.
+Add support for the 3 color Inky Phat epaper hat.

 ## Settings section
 In the settings section you can change some parameters without having to edit it in multiple places in the code.